jozef-allen/MauiBlazorApp/README.md

-﻿# MAUI Blazor Hybrid App with API Integration for Secure Login Flow
+﻿# MAUI Blazor Hybrid App with API Integration for Secure Registration and Login Flow

 ## Project Overview